turnkeylinux/inithooks/README.rst

 List of initialization hooks and preseeding configuration parameters
 --------------------------------------------------------------------

-Below is a list of interactive firstboot hooks.
+Below is a list of firstboot hooks.
 All interactive hooks have preseeding options to support cloud deployment, hosting and ISV integration.

+Most inithooks that are configurable are interactive, however not all.
+Non-interactive hooks that can be adjusted via preseeding are marked below with an asterisk ('*').

 Note that almost all appliances have their own application specific secret-regeneration hooks.